 On my twentieth birthday, I was home for the summer.
 I was working four jobs at the time, earning the money I'd need to pay for rent and food for the entire year, (The scholarship I'd earned payed my tuition, high five fifteen year-old self.), but I had my birthday off.

 That night there was the most beautiful sunset I've ever seen in my life.
 These orange and pink streaks filled the whole sky, and I wasn't content to stay indoors.
 I wanted to see the whole of it.
 So I walked out of my parent's house and into the Junior High School field that was just behind it, singing the hymn For The Beauty of The Earth at the top of my lungs as I went.
-I sat down on the wet grass and watched that sunset fade and the star pop out, and I felt so content with being alone on this beautiful earth.
+I sat down on the wet grass and watched that sunset fade and the stars pop out, and I felt so content with being alone on this beautiful earth.
 I felt so grateful for my life.

 I stopped singing because I only knew the words to the first verse, but I stayed out there for at least a half an hour.
 I just breathed in my life, and the stillness of the night settling.
 Maybe it was the melancholy of spending a birthday alone, not waiting for someone, just being someone, but I changed from feeling proud that I was alone, to aware and sad that I was alone.

 I missed someone, and I didn't know who.
 It was the person I would dance with to Louis Armstrong's greatest hits when I was alone in my dorm room.
 It was the person I closed my eyes and pretended I was resting my head on their shoulder when I was leaning back on my parent's couch.
 It was the person I was singing to.